 We demonstrate our open- and closed-loop controllers for cartpole with softwalls system. x is the cart position and θ is the pole angle. u_1 is the control and λ_1, λ_2 are the reaction forces at from the wall 1, 2, respectively.
-We have the following deterministic physical parameters. g = 9.81 is the gravitational acceleration, $m_p = 0.1, m_c = 1.0$ are the mass of the pole, cart, respectively. l = 0.5 is the length of the pole and d = 0.15 is the distance from the origin of the coordinate to the walls.
+For the actual value of the physical parameters, see [3].
 We assume that the uncertainty arises from the k_1, k_2 and use the same distribution in Sec V-A. We set dt = 0.1 for the explicit Euler integration and T = 6.

 The results using ERM and our controller for the openloop trajectory are shown in Fig. 3, Fig. 4.
-We observed that the proposed open-loop controller shows the better satisfaction of chance constraints compared to the ERM-based method.
+We observed that the proposed open-loop controller shows the better satisfaction of chance constraints compared to the ERMbased method.
+Also, we observe that the gap between the commanded Δ used in our optimization and Δ{test} obtained from MC simulation over testing dataset is smaller the gap between the commanded Δ used in ERM method and Δ{test} obtained from MC simulation over testing dataset.
 This is because our method explicitly considers propagation of uncertainty for SDLCS while the ERM-based method is unable to consider.
-Also, we observe that the gap between the commanded Δ used in our optimization and